Automated Adaptation Strategies for Stream Learning: Formulation

+The scheme for \textit{retrospective correction} is given in Figure \ref{fig:rcadaptscheme}.
 Since the retrospective correction can be deployed alongside any adaptation scheme, we modify the general adaptation scheme (Figure \ref{fig:scheme}) accordingly, resulting in Figure \ref{fig:scheme2}, where Figure \ref{fig:rcadaptscheme} fits in the box ``Correction".
 Notice that when using this approach, the prediction function $f_k(x)$, which is used to generate predictions, can be different from the \textit{propagation} function $f_k^{'}(x)$ which is used as input for adaptation.

+An important technical detail for both cross-validatory selection and retrospective correction is the resolution of draws, when two or more AMs show the same predictive performance.
+The draws appear frequently for classification scenarios with lower batch sizes.
+In these cases, a prior knowledge on AMs' predictive performance can be used to make a selection\footnote{This option is used in our experiments.}.
+If no such knowledge exists, a random AM, or the AM which minimises the runtime can be chosen.

 We next examine the prediction algorithms with respective adaptive mechanisms (the set $G$) used in this research.